Filters Filters — How to Tell If Your Pool Cartridge Filter Is Bad - 7 Signs

 1. Remove the cartridge and rinse thoroughly with your garden hose using a spray nozzle

-2. Soak in filter cleaner solution (like Natural Chemistry Filter Perfect) for 8-12 hours
+2. Soak in a filter cleaner solution (deep-cleaning enzyme cleaners like Natural Chemistry Filter Perfect call for a minimum 6-hour soak, preferably overnight)

 3. Rinse again and inspect the color and texture